lanbau/fintactoe/README.md

-Description
+##Description

-Image recogition app is a WDI Project 4 created by @lanbau & @chuckberry1974 .
+FinTacToe is a WDI Project 4 created by @lanbau & @chuckberry1974 .
 It is a tool for users to operate their business from one integration platform that is aimed to improve business productivity & agility.
 This project is deployed on Heroku: https://fintactoe.herokuapp.com

-Features (Brief Overview)
+##Features (Brief Overview)

-Technologies Used
+##Technologies Used

-Express
+- Express
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Semantics UI
+- Semantics UI
-JQuery
+- JQuery
-Api.ai
+- Api.ai
-Uber API
+- Uber API
-Mirror API
+- Mirror API
-OCR API
+- OCR API
-Stormpath
+- Stormpath

 ###Installation Instructions
 ```